 Actually, we find both statements 6 and 7 of our study in 2 Peter.

-“The Lord is not slack concerning His promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.”
+“The Lord is not slack concerning His promise, as some men count slackness; but is longsuffering to us, not willing that any should perish, but that all should come to repentance.”
 2 Peter 3:9

 Realizing how God views time helps us to understand that God’s delay in coming back for His church after His promise made over 2,000 years ago is what explains the second half of this verse and the last point in our study – He is a longsuffering God!